moveit/moveit_tutorials/doc/ikfast/ikfast_tutorial.rst

 .. image:: openrave_panda.png
    :width: 700px

-In this section, we will walk through configuring an IKFast plugin for MoveIt!
+In this section, we will walk through configuring an IKFast plugin for MoveIt

 What is IKFast?
 ---------------